 Supplemental enzymes help your plants break down their nutrients for easier absorption.
 They can also prevent overgrowth of algae and Pythium.
 These enzymes work at any time in the life cycle.

 Vitamin B1 thiamine helps power plant energy and growth, encouraging the absorption of phosphorous.
 It also strengthens the plant’s immune system against disease and improves root development.
 You can add vitamin B1 at any time during the lifecycle.

 Root stimulants help the plant roots grow, which improves the plant’s structural support and encourages a greater intake of nutrients.
 You can use this at any time, but it’s especially important during the beginning stages of the life cycle or if you have structural concerns like root rot.

-Sweeteners enhance the taste of flowers and fruits by encouraging a greater absorption of nutrients.
+Sweeteners enhance the taste fruits by encouraging a greater absorption of nutrients.
 Use these during the flowering phase for a delicious yield.

 A flushing agent can help the plant get rid of stored nutrients, which otherwise can result in a bitter or chemical taste.
 Flushing out the extra nutrients, heavy metals, and chemical salts create a fresher and healthier yield.
 Use flushing additives 4-7 days before harvest.

 The Bottom Line

 Choosing the right nutrient solutions for your hydroponic system can be overwhelming.